Roddy Piper: President of the WWF (1996)

-On the January 29, 1996, episode of Monday Night RAW, Piper returned for another regular role, as he was named as interim WWF President after Gorilla Monsoon had to take a leave of absence due to an attack by Vader.
-On February 24 at a house show at East Rutherford, New Jersey, he made his first match appearance in almost two years.
+On the January 29, 1996, episode of Monday Night RAW, Piper returned for another regular role: he was named as interim WWF President after Gorilla Monsoon had to take a leave of absence due to an attack by Vader.
+On February 24, at a house show at East Rutherford, New Jersey, he made his first match appearance in almost two years.
 As a substitute for Razor Ramon, Piper defeated The 1-2-3 Kid after hitting him with a ring bell.
 He wrestled twice more against the Kid on house shows that month.

 As president, one of Piper's first acts was to reinstate The Ultimate Warrior back into the WWF after a letter campaign written in by fans.
 Piper had become the object of affection for Goldust.
 Enraged, Piper claimed he would "make a man" out of Goldust at WrestleMania XII.
-The match, dubbed a "Hollywood Backlot Brawl", began in an alleyway behind the Arrowhead Pond, but Goldust jumped into his gold Cadillac and ran Piper over, ultimately escaping (allegedly) onto the highways of Anaheim.
+The match, dubbed a "Hollywood Backlot Brawl", began in a pre-taped segment, recorded in an alleyway, but Goldust jumped into his gold Cadillac and ran Piper over, ultimately escaping (allegedly) onto the highways of Anaheim.
 Piper pursued in his white Ford Bronco, the aerial footage shown was actually that of the O. J. Simpson "low-speed" chase from two years prior.
 This was made clear by Piper himself, who recalled the event on an episode of Pipers Pit the Podcast.
-The two eventually returned to the arena, where Piper disrobed Goldust in the ring, effectively ending the confrontation.
+The two eventually arrived at the arena, where Piper disrobed Goldust in the ring, effectively ending the confrontation.
 With Gorilla Monsoon back in control of the WWF by the end of the night, Piper once again left the company.
 His final appearance came the September 6, 1996, edition of Monday Night RAW, where footage was shown of him participating with other WWF wrestlers at the CNE "Experience" in Toronto.